 Keycloak is an open-source software for managing access for any application.
 It supports many different authentication and authorization standards such as Single Sign-On (basically, we can use our login information for many different applications), OpenID Connect, LDAP, and more … In this tutorial, I will show you how to install Keycloak!

 First, go to the download page of Keycloak to download its installation file, at https://www.keycloak.org/downloads.html.

-Please download the Standalone server distribution file in zip or tar.gz format on this page and extract it.
+Please download the Keycloak server (Distribution powered by Quarkus) file in .zip or .tar.gz format on this page and extract it!

 Myself is as follows:

-To start the Keycloak server, open the Console on Windows or Terminal on Linux and macOS, go to the Keycloak bin folder and run the following command:
+To start the Keycloak server for development, open the Console on Windows or Terminal on Linux and macOS, go to the Keycloak bin folder and then run the following command::

 to create a new admin user for Keycloak.